TGusciora/python-gp23/README.md

     ├── tasks.py           <- Invoke with commands like `notebook`.
     ├── README.md          <- The top-level README for developers using this project.
     ├── install.md         <- Detailed instructions to set up this project.
+	├── requirements.txt   <- Minimal requirements file used for purposes of deploying sphinx autodocumentation to Github Pages.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.